SammanSarkar/GSoC_archive_2025/README.md

 </p>
 <p align="center"><b>Community archive of accepted GSoC 2025 proposals for reference and inspiration.</b></p>

+> **Note**: This README is automatically updated!
+The proposal count, organization list, and contributors are maintained by GitHub Actions whenever new proposals are added or PRs are merged.

 # GSoC 2025 Accepted Proposals Archive

 This is a community archive of accepted GSoC 2025 proposals.
 It exists to help future contributors see real, successful proposals and learn from them.